This is an old post that mostly holds true today, so I updated a few spots and deliver it again for you.

 Just like with the touch to call idea for phone calls, forms should be as easy as you can make them.
 If a form calls for a phone number, automatically set it up to trigger the phone number format so the user doesn’t have to use the full keyboard.
 Ask for as little information as you need to get the first purchase accomplished, and make the format so easy that people don’t have to struggle to fill out your form.
 I have abandoned forms many times when they became difficult to fill out and I have worked with people who said: “People should know that” or “we need that information” about information or hurdles they requested that they didn’t’ really need, and then saw vast improvement once they eased the process.
 Simplify things as much as possible and that can just mean making formatting choices so that a form ie easier to fill out.

 Signs of Trust

-When you are building or tweaking your site, keep all of these in mind and it will lead to much more success in turing your visitors in to clients, patients, customers. etc. Give us a call if you need help getting poeple to visit your site, or converting them once they are there.
+When you are building or tweaking your site, keep all of these in mind and it will lead to much more success in turning your visitors into clients, patients, customers. etc. Give us a call if you need help getting poeple to visit your site, or converting them once they are there.